cloudfoundry/gorouter/README.md

 echo -e "PROXY TCP4 1.2.3.4 [GOROUTER IP] 12345 [GOROUTER PORT]\r\nGET / HTTP/1.1\r\nHost: [APP URL]\r\n" | nc [GOROUTER IP] [GOROUTER PORT]
 ```

-You should see in the access logs on the GoRouter that the `X-Forwarded-For`
+You should see in the access logs on the Gorouter that the `X-Forwarded-For`
 header is `1.2.3.4`.
 You can read more about the PROXY Protocol
 [here](http://www.haproxy.org/download/1.5/doc/proxy-protocol.txt).

 ## HTTP/2 Support

-The GoRouter does not currently support proxying HTTP/2 connections, even over
+The Gorouter does not currently support proxying HTTP/2 connections, even over
 TLS.
 Connections made using HTTP/1.1, either by TLS or cleartext, will be
 proxied to backends over cleartext.